AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 [Neuron]: 02-Perceptron/figures/neuron.png "Image Title"
 ![Neuron][Neuron]

 Expressing a computation in terms of artificial neurons was first thought in 1943, by Warren S. Mcculloch and Walter Pitts in their seminal article *A logical calculus of the ideas immanent in nervous activity*.
-This paper has been cited more than 14 000 times.
+This paper has a significant impact in the field of artificial intelligence.
+It is interesting to realize the knowledge we had about neurons at that time.

 ## Perceptron

-A perceptron is a kind of artificial neuron, developed in the 50s and 60s by Frank Rosenblatt, Warren McCulloch, and Walter Pitts.
+A perceptron is a kind of artificial neuron that models the behavior of a real neuron.

-A perceptron is a kind of miniature machine that produces an output for a provided input ([Perceptron](#Perceptron)).
-A perceptron may accept 0, 1, or more inputs, and result in a small and simple computation.
+A perceptron is a miniature machine that produces an output for a provided input ([Perceptron](#Perceptron)).
+A perceptron may accept 0, 1, or more inputs, and output the result of a small and simple computation.
 A perceptron operates on numerical values, which means that the inputs and the output are numbers (integer or float, as we will see later).

 [Perceptron]: 02-Perceptron/figures/perceptron.png
 ![Perceptron][Perceptron]